zacjones93/adv-sql/05-CTE.md

 ## 02.

-With that CTE defined, use the CTE to find the average quantity of the user with a `user_handle` of `59`.
+Your goal is to find the average quantity a single users are purchasing of each product.
+You will need to use the CTE that you defined in Part 1 to do so.